cristiano-afonso-da-silva/linktree/README.md

-# Mobile Portfolio - Next.js
+# Mobile Portfolio Template - Next.js

-A clean, single-page mobile portfolio website with no scrolling.
-Perfect for creating a Linktree-style page with your profile, social links, and featured project.
+A beautiful, responsive mobile portfolio website template built with Next.js.
+Perfect for creating a Linktree-style page with your profile, social links, and featured project. **You only need to edit one file to customize everything!**

 ## 🚀 Quick Start